 Our rental boats are great for any aquatic terrain around Orcas Island.
 Kayaks can be picked up between 9am and 5pm.
 You meet at our office in Eastsound at 414 North Beach Road (by the big Killer Whale).
 Then one of our guides will lead you to your boats for a brief safety talk and to get set up with equipment.
 Kayak Rentals include paddles, PFDs, and a bilge pump.

-Kayak rental deliveries must be received prior to 9am or after 5pm.
+Kayak rental deliveries are for a minimum of 1 full day and must be received prior to 9am or after 5pm.
+You must be present to receive and return rentals.

 Round Trip Delivery Fee: $40 per kayak ($80 minimum fee)